Forgotten corners of Chiang Mai! This urban exploration guide features 8 eerie and fascinating abandoned buildings.

 It’s important to note that while the hot springs are open to the public, the abandoned spa structures are on private property, and access may be restricted.
 Visitors should exercise caution and respect any posted signs or barriers when exploring the area.
 Additionally, the building may be structurally unstable.

-Video: Interior of Angkor Wat-Themed Building
+Video: Interior of Angkor Spa

 Since this video, the main building’s interior has been boarded up.
 Despite the poor video quality, it provides a glimpse of the old spa fixtures and fittings.